aminmr/k8s-implementation/ingress/nginx-ingress/README.md

-# Ingress Implementation
+# Nginx-Ingress Implementation

-For first implementation, I chose `Nginx-ingress`.
-The following document is about how to deploy nginx-ingress.
+For the first implementation, I chose `Nginx-ingress`.
+The following document is about how to deploy Nginx-ingress.

 ## HaProxy Configuration

-First of all you need to add `frontend` and `backend` section to your haproxy configuration file.
-The backend port for your master nodes will be configured randomly by the NodePort is assigned to ingress Controller.
+First of all, you need to add the `frontend` and `backend` sections to your Haproxy configuration file.
+The backend port for your master nodes will be configured randomly by the NodePort is assigned to the ingress Controller.

 ```shell
 frontend kubernetes-ingress-http